duckdb/duckdb-web/docs/dev/profiling.md

 ## `EXPLAIN` Statement

-The first step to profiling a database engine is figuring out what execution plan the engine is using.
+A first step to profiling a duckdb can include examining the plan of a query.
 The [`EXPLAIN`]({% link docs/guides/meta/explain.md %}) statement allows you to peek into the query plan and see what is going on under the hood.

 ## `EXPLAIN ANALYZE` Statement